dfinity/ic-hs/README.md

    _all_ possible behaviours of the Interface Spec.
 If this can be changed (e.g. using non-deterministic modeling of computation) without compromising readability and normal execution, then this would be nice.

- * A deep or type-level embedding of the interfaces (HTTP, System) that can be used separately to  generation of production code (“interface stubs”).

  * It could serve as a starting point for applying formal verification to this part of the system, e.g. by converting the (non-plumbing) modules to Coq